Beach foods are usually pretty simple, but they still need to be stored correctly if they are going to remain safe to eat throughout the day.

 #2 Consider Two Coolers

 Hauling just a single cooler to the beach could work for quick trips to the beach with only a couple of people, but using two coolers is often more effective.
+Using two coolers is probably one of those beach hacks for food you’ve never thought of.

 With the dual-cooler strategy, you can dedicate one to beverages and one to food items.
 In addition to the obvious advantage of gaining space, you’ll also be able to keep your food cooler closed more often so the food can stay cool.
 When you need a drink, you can open up that cooler to retrieve a beverage without having to open the food cooler and allow some of the cold air to escape.